Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Change point model run for fixed time after change point: point-wise convergence for general characteristics

 \end{lemma}

 \begin{proof}

-where $B_x$ is the event that a vertex is bad namely has one or more descendants in the interval that it was born.
-Now note that for a fixed $i$, conditional on the number of births $N_n^{\sss(k)}(i,1)$, we have
+where $B_x$ is the event that the vertex $x$ is bad namely has one or more descendants in the interval that it was born.
+Now, \chsb{recalling that $\phi \in \cC$,} note that for a fixed $i$, conditional on the number of births $N_n^{\sss(k)}(i,1)$, we have